Local government in the UK

 City status accords no extra powers in law and contrary to perception is not related to any single factor such as population size or religious significance, only the existence of a royal edict.
 Today city status is granted by the Crown acting on the advice of the Prime Minister, usually in connection with a specific event, though historically the decision to confer city status has centred upon the monarch.

-As far as the legislation is concerned, one of the bedrock Acts governing English local government is the 1972 Local Government Act, which introduced the two-tier system across England and Wales of metropolitan and non-metropolitan counties and metropolitan and non-metropolitan districts.
-For the purposes of local government in England today, counties is generally taken to mean the 24 administrative counties created in 1972 under the Local Government Act of that year.
+As we have seen, one of the bedrock Acts governing English local government is the 1972 Local Government Act which introduced the two-tier system across England and Wales of metropolitan and non-metropolitan counties and metropolitan and non-metropolitan districts.
+For the purposes of local government in England today, counties is generally taken to mean the 45 administrative counties created in 1972 under the Local Government Act of that year.
 Of course, the English ‘shire’ counties themselves are deeply historical, being of Anglo-Saxon origin as ‘shires’ and the Norman ‘counties’ (as in ruled by a count) and while some historic counties no longer exist in an administrative sense they remain as ceremonial counties, each with their own Lord Lieutenant (as the monarch’s designated local representative).
-Prior to this, the first administrative counties were created in 1889 and amended only in 1965 (in the case of Greater London) before the introduction of the metropolitan and non-metropolitan counties in 1974 (as amended in 1985 with the abolition of the metropolitan counties and the creation of the London Boroughs).
+Prior to this, the first administrative counties were created in 1889 and amended only in 1965 (in the case of Greater London) before the introduction of the metropolitan and non-metropolitan counties (see unitary section) in 1974 (as amended in 1985 with the abolition of the metropolitan counties and the creation of the London Boroughs).

-Each of the 24 remaining non-metropolitan counties (also known as shire counties) has its own elected county council, elected every four years, headed by a leader and cabinet under the 2000 and 2007 local government Acts, with a chairman as its civic figurehead.
-The primary functions associated with counties are that of education (as local education authorities) and social services, though counties also play key roles in highways, waste disposal public transport, economic development and consumer protection.
-Counties continue to raise their own local finance through the ‘precept’ levied on billing authorities beneath them at district level.
+Each of the 21 remaining non-metropolitan counties (also known as shire counties) has its own elected county council, elected every four years, headed by a leader and cabinet under the 2000 and 2007 local government Acts, with a chairman as its civic figurehead.
+The primary functions associated with counties are that of education (as local education authorities) and social services, though counties also play key roles in highways, waste disposal, public transport, economic development and consumer protection.
+The counties raise their own local finance through a ‘precept’ levied through so-called ‘billing authorities’ below them at district level.

 As the successor to the London County Council (1889-1965), the Greater London Council (GLC, 1965-1986) was conceived as a strategic tier of local government covering all-purpose London Boroughs, with some ad hoc joint arrangements in housing and education.
 Following the abolition of the GLC in 1986, its powers were dispersed between the boroughs (housing all, education in inner London), central government (transport) and some joint arrangements (planning and waste).
 The resumption of this strategic tier in 2000 following the 1998 referendum which paved its creation, saw the old GLC boundaries observed by the new Greater London Authority (GLA), which did not resemble its predecessor in terms of providing direct services, though the GLC similarly did not enjoy the indirect supervisory powers over the Metropolitan Police and London Fire Brigade that the GLA now does.

-While the GLC sat as a conventional county style council of 92 seats, headed by a leader and overseen by committees, the governance model of the GLA is split between the office of the directly elected Mayor of London and the 25-member London Assembly which performs scrutiny of the mayor and provides some members of the functional bodies of the ‘GLA family’.
+While the GLC sat as a conventional county-style council of 92 seats, headed by a leader and overseen by committees, the governance model of the GLA is split between the office of the directly elected Mayor of London and the 25-member London Assembly which performs scrutiny of the mayor and provides some members of the functional bodies of the ‘GLA family’.
 The Mayor of London is directly elected for four-year terms by voters across Greater London.
-The system of election was, until 2022, the Supplementary Vote, where each voter expressed a first and second preference and if no candidate had 50 percent or more first preferences then the second preferences of all candidates were reallocated to the two highest-ranked candidates to determine the winner.
 The primary role of the mayor is to draft the statutory strategies of the GLA (including the overarching London Plan) and to set the budget for the core GLA and its functional bodies (policing, fire, transport and urban development), as well as appointing members to these bodies.
 The mayor also appoints a Deputy Mayor from among the 25 members of the London Assembly.
-The Mayor of London should not be confused with the ancient office of the Lord Mayor at the City of London Corporation.
+The Mayor of London should not be confused with the ancient office of the Lord Mayor of the City of London Corporation.

 Since 2011, combined authorities consisting of council leaders of constituent local authorities have been introduced to mostly metropolitan areas of England.
 Among their core responsibilities are transport, economic development, skills, housing investment and spatial planning, with other fields devolved as agreed with central government (e.g. social care, criminal justice).
 Under the Cities and Local Government Devolution Act 2016, ‘Metro Mayors’ were elected for the first time in 2017 to lead several of these combined authorities, in areas covering Birmingham, Bristol, Liverpool and Manchester, as well as Cambridge/Peterborough and Middlesbrough.